 Our handover template includes an “I will be happy when I get back if …” section.
-This adds clarity for anyone trying to determine what’s most important to you.
-If people are stretched for time, it will be easy to see where they should focus their energy.
+This adds clarity for anyone trying to determine what’s most important for project success.
+If people are stretched for time, it’ll be easy to see where they should focus their energy.

 If you only had 25 minutes/week to manage a project, what tasks would you take on as “necessary” to do a good job? #pmot

 Step 3: Picking up when you get back

 This step is critical for temporary handovers and helps both you and the client get back on track, especially if you’ve been away for a few weeks.